pharos-labs/dmx-record-file-format/sphinx-src/index.rst

 Overall File Format
 ===================

-The file consists of tarred gzip data prefixed by a file header
+The file consists of tarred gzip data prefixed by a file header.

 File Header
 ===========